jparker/oxr/README.md

 ```

 `OXR.get_rate` accepts an optional keyword argument to retrieve historical
-conversion rates for given dates.
+exchange rates for given dates.
+The provided date should be an object which
+responds to `#strftime`.

 ```ruby
 OXR.get_rate 'GBP', on: Date.new(2015, 6, 14) # => 0.642607